LeadDyno/leaddyno-docs-site/affiliate-compensation.md

 ## Affiliate Compensation

 LeadDyno offers you the ability to pay your affiliates in a variety of ways.
 This guide will take you through paying an affiliate.
-Paying affiliates is done through the __Pay Affiliate Commissions__ page under __Affiliate Program__ as shown below.
+Paying affiliates is done through the __Pay Affiliates__ option under the __Manage__ menu as shown below.

 ![Pay Affiliate Screen](/img/pay-affiliate.png)